 Projected expenditure identified in Section 6.1 is to be funded from Council's operating and capital budgets.
 The funding strategy is detailed in the Council's 10 year long term financial plan.
 Achieving the financial strategy will require Achieving the financial strategy will require:

-- Increasing revenue streams, rates and user charges; - Cost analysis from a reduced service level and implementation; - Deferring capital upgrades/new works and reallocates funds to capital renewal/preservation work.
+- Increasing revenue streams, rates and user charges; - Cost analysis from a reduced service level and implementation; - Deferring capital upgrades/new works and reallocates funds to capital renewal/preservation work. - Rationalise/Dispose of Assets.

-In order to reduce/eliminate the funding gap and provide the required funds for the renewal/replacement of water assets, the following measures need to be undertaken:
+In order to reduce/eliminate the funding gap and provide the required funds for the renewal/replacement of building assets, the following measures need to be undertaken:

-- 1. Rationalization of asset renewal/replacement it is very important to thoroughly investigate asset conditions, estimate the remaining of their useful life and prioritize maintenance/renewal/replacement works accordingly.
+- Rationalization of asset renewal/replacement it is very important to thoroughly investigate asset conditions, estimate the remaining of their useful life and prioritize maintenance/renewal/replacement works accordingly.
 Asset renewal/replacement to be carried out based on asset conditions, rather than asset age. - 2.
-Monitor the fees and charges for water supply/treatment & maintenance/operations tasks and adjust them based on the actual cost, taking into account elevated charges during drought periods due to low water consumption as a result of water restrictions and for water treatment using activated carbon.
-Also, taking into account high rainfall season due to changes in weather patterns.
-Implementing the abovementioned measures should provide substantial savings without affecting the level of service and hence provide sufficient funds for the asset renewal/replacement as required. - 3.
-Cost analysis from a reduced service level and implementation

-4. Deferring capital upgrades/new works and reallocates funds to capital renewal/preservation work
+Cost analysis from a reduced service level and implementation - 3.
+Deferring capital upgrades/new works and reallocates funds to capital renewal/preservation work